-Interest payments are due quarterly, and failure to make timely interest payments will result in increase in interest rates to 14% per annum on the August 2007 Notes ("Default Rates").
-As of December 31, 2005, the Company has made timely interest payments.
+Interest payments are due quarterly, and failure to make timely interest payments will result in an increase to the interest rates to 14% per annum on the August 2007 Notes ("Default Rates").
+As of March 31, 2006, the Company has made timely interest payments.